ContentChef/contentchef-node/README.md

   title: string;
 }

-//opens for example your website channel, will query only published contents in live state in the current date const websiteOnlineChannel = cf.onlineChannel('website');
+// opens for example your website channel, will query only published contents in live state in the current date const websiteOnlineChannel = cf.onlineChannel('website');

 // will retrieve from the channel website a single content websiteOnlineChannel.content<IArticle>({ publicId: 'your-content-id' }).then(response => /* handles response */);

-// will retrieve from the channel website the first 10 contents with a specific contentDefinition websiteOnlineChannel.search<IArticle>({ contentDefinition: 'featured-articles', skip: 0, take: 10 }).then(response => /* handles response */);
+// will retrieve the first 10 contents from the channel website with a specific contentDefinition websiteOnlineChannel.search<IArticle>({ contentDefinition: 'featured-articles', skip: 0, take: 10 }).then(response => /* handles response */);

-// opens for example your website channel, will query only the published ones in stating state const websitePreviewChannel = cf.previewChannel('website', PublishingStatus.Staging);
+// opens your website channel and queries only the published content with a staging state const websitePreviewChannel = cf.previewChannel('website', PublishingStatus.Staging);

-// will retrieve from the channel website a single published content in the current date websitePreviewChannel.content<IArticle>({ publicId: 'your-content-id' }).then(response => /* handles response */);
+// retrieves a single published content from the channel website with the current date websitePreviewChannel.content<IArticle>({ publicId: 'your-content-id' }).then(response => /* handles response */);

-// will retrieve from the channel website a single published content in the passed date as param websitePreviewChannel.content<IArticle>({ publicId: 'your-content-id', targetDate: 'a_date_different_from_now'}).then(response => /* handles response */);
+// retrieves a single published content from the channel website for a desired date as specified in the targetDate param websitePreviewChannel.content<IArticle>({ publicId: 'your-content-id', targetDate: 'a_date_different_from_now'}).then(response => /* handles response */);

-// will retrieve from the channel website the first 10 contents with a specific contentDefinition in an other date websitePreviewChannel.search<IArticle>({ contentDefinition: 'featured-articles', skip: 0, take: 10 }).then(response => /* handles response */);
+// retrieves the first 10 contents from the channel website with a specific contentDefinition in another date websitePreviewChannel.search<IArticle>({ contentDefinition: 'featured-articles', skip: 0, take: 10 }).then(response => /* handles response */);

-// will retrieve from the channel website the first 10 contents with a specific contentDefinition in the passed date as param websitePreviewChannel.search<IArticle>({ contentDefinition: 'featured-articles', skip: 0, take: 10, targetDate: 'a_date_different_from_now' }).then(response => /* handles response */);
+// retrieves the first 10 contents with a specific contentDefinition from the channel website for a desired date as specified in the targetDate param websitePreviewChannel.search<IArticle>({ contentDefinition: 'featured-articles', skip: 0, take: 10, targetDate: 'a_date_different_from_now' }).then(response => /* handles response */);
 ```